An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Master equation with

-The decay in Eq.(\ref{ft-fgr}) is equivalent to that in Eq.(\ref{rhot-pureD}), under an appropriate choice of $\tau$, denoted by $\tau_{\rm RMT}$.
+As is known, prediction given by the RMT for observable elements can be regarded as a special case dealt with by the ETH ansatz. \footnote{Unlike the ETH ansatz, the RMT does not deal with any specific dynamic property of local observables. } Indeed, the decay in Eq.(\ref{ft-fgr}) becomes that in Eq.(\ref{rhot-pureD}), under an appropriate choice of $\tau$, denoted by $\tau_{\rm RMT}$.
 Note that $w_f$ for random matrices should be equal to their energy domain, denoted by $\Delta E$.
 Then, with $\hbar$ written explicitly, one finds that

-Clearly, this is in consistency with the scaling estimate given in Eq.(\ref{tau-estim}).
+Clearly, this is in consistency with the estimate in Eq.(\ref{tau-estim}).